top of page

 Noise

-There is guidance (e.g. Air Navigation Guidance 2017, British Helicopter Association Guidance) that is supposed to be applied to reduce aircraft noise, especially over National Parks and Areas of Outstanding Natural Beauty.
-However, the new airspace designs ignored the guidance and now many rural areas are blighted by aircraft noise.
-To make matters worse, Farnborough Airport is not yet at full capacity and the government, through its Airspace Modernisation Strategy, plans to double the number of aircraft by 2030 and new flightpaths will be introduced by 2028 for Heathrow, Gatwick, Southampton and Farnborough.
+The change in Farnborough’s airspace in 2020 resulted in aircraft flying lower and it resulted in quiet rural areas that were previously only overflown 5 – 10 times a day now being overflown 80 – 120 times a day. â€‹There is guidance (e.g. Air Navigation Guidance 2017, British Helicopter Association Guidance) that is supposed to be applied to reduce aircraft noise, especially over National Parks and Areas of Outstanding Natural Beauty.
+However, Farnborough's new airspace designs implemented in 2020 ignored the guidance and now many rural areas are blighted by aircraft noise.
+To make matters worse, Farnborough Airport is not yet at full capacity and it has applied to increase the number of flights, particularly at weekends.
+To accommodate the increase in flights, Farnborough Airport has joined the government's Airspace Modernisation Strategy.
+This plans to double the number of commercial aircraft by 2030 and new flightpaths will be introduced by 2028 for Heathrow, Gatwick, Southampton and Farnborough.
 That will mean 2.5 million flights a year could be put over anyone.
 The restrictions on night flights end next year and the CAA is looking at changes in the future.
 Many people are understandably very annoyed and concerned.

 Farnborough Airport New arrivals and departures